Wednesday, October 19, 2011

 The real action is up close in the table dances.
 The women perform a sort of dorsal Braille on the laps of patrons that promotes images of a bad driver’s parallel-parking technique: lots of backing into the nearest object.
 When a dancer’s knee casually reaches the crotch on a patron’s lap, customers don’t bother to point out that such touching is technically illegal.

 The men who frequent the club seem to enjoy these table dances.
-Even a local radio talk show host know for his diatribes against the harsh manner with which Canada treats its immigrants was spotted at Club 888 with a stunning 90-pound Thai woman on his thigh.
+Even a local radio talk show host known for his diatribes against the harsh manner with which Canada treats its immigrants was spotted at Club 888 with a stunning 90-pound Thai woman on his thigh.

 This contact may explain why patrons find the table dances a good deal for $5, but unlike other clubs, where the striper deals directly with the client, at Club 888 the “guy in the red bow tie” takes the $5 for a dance an gives a plastic token to the client which is then given to the dancer.